 Learning what triggers your cravings is the first step toward avoiding those scenarios.
-Replacing cigarettes with e-cigarettes is also a viable alternative when a trigger is encountered.

 Most everyone realizes that tobacco products are highly addictive.
 This is due, in part, to the nicotine found in these products, which acts upon the brain to cause cravings and a physical dependence on tobacco products.
 What some do not realize, though, is that smokers also have a mental or emotional dependence on cigarettes and other tobacco products.
 This means that smokers have daily habits, rituals, or routines that compel them to smoke.
 Many times, smoking is associated with positive rituals, or it is seen as a method for reducing stress during trying events.

 While the physical addiction to nicotine can be overcome through the use of medications, nicotine replacement products, and other methods of smoking cessation, the mental addiction can be harder to shake.
 Smokers will often come in contact with activities or situations in which they would normally smoke, triggering cravings.
 Fortunately, there are several ways to avoid this trap.

 One way to avoid triggers is to reduce the number of them.
 This can be done by figuring out what your triggers are before you try to quit, and by gradually making it so these situations, activities, or places are no longer triggers.
 For instance, some smokers enjoy lighting up while having a cup of coffee.
 This can be combatted by drinking coffee, and then waiting a few minutes before lighting up.
 Each day, the time between having the coffee and following it up with a cigarette can extend.
 Eventually, the smoker will no longer associate coffee with smoking.